codekirei/sentaku/readme.md

 ```js
 var conf = require('sentaku')()
 ```
-If you're storing your configs somewhere other than 'config/', specify the path from root with a string in the trailing `()`.
+If you're storing your configs somewhere other than `config/`, specify the path from root with a string in the trailing `()`.
 Main conf in `config/global.js`, env-specific confs in `config/{env}.js`.
 Conf files are just exported JS objects: `module.exports = {}`.
+Access conf values with dot notation.

 ###The Detailed Explanation